What this means for residents

 Interested in serving?

-HelpOS is looking for residents who feel called to serve their neighbours and help build this neighbourhood representation model.
+HelpOS is looking for residents who feel called to serve their neighbours and help build this ward and local representation model.

-You can express interest in serving as a village leader, neighbourhood councillor, Deputy Mayor, Mayor, or volunteer helping with mapping, outreach, forms, meetings, research, or neighbour-to-neighbour care.
+You can express interest in serving as a Local Representative, running at large for Councillor, Deputy Mayor, or Mayor, or helping with mapping, outreach, forms, meetings, research, and neighbour-to-neighbour care.

-If you live in Owen Sound, Andrii wants to hear how neighbourhood representation should work.
+If you live in Owen Sound, Andrii wants to hear how ward and local representation should work.
 Which local needs are hardest to get addressed?
-What neighbourhood boundaries feel natural to you?
+What ward boundaries feel natural to you?
 What would make City Hall easier and kinder to deal with?
-Who in your neighbourhood already listens well, helps others, and could be a strong local voice on Council?
+Who in your local area already listens well, helps others, and could be a strong Local Representative or voice on Council?

 Subscribe for Updates